Vibrational response functions for multidimensional electronic spectroscopy in non-adiabatic models: The model

-In deriving the response functions, we assume that the system dynamics is triggered by a Franck-Condon transition between the electronic states, induced by the interaction with the external electric field.
-This is followed by a free evolution of the system, resulting from the interplay between the electronic and vibrational degrees of freedom.
-In particular, we refer to two simple and yet interesting model systems, corresponding to particular cases of the above Hamiltonian $H$.
+In the following, we refer to two simple and yet interesting model systems, corresponding to particular cases of the above Hamiltonian $H$.
 The first one, referred to as {\it model $A$}, is represented by a four-level system with a single vibrational mode ($N=4$, $G=1$, Fig. \ref{fig:1}).
 Within such model, we derive the expressions of the third-order response functions, which include contributions from processes such as excited state absorption, involving the doubly excited state $|3\rangle$.
-The second model, referred to as {\it model $B$}, is represented by a three-level system with two vibrational modes ($N=3$, $G=2$, Fig. \ref{fig:2}) and can be referred to a pair of coupled monomers, each one coupled to its own (localized) vibrational mode.
-For this model we compute the first-order response function, and show how this can formally reduced to a single-mode response function in the case of a symmetric dimer.
+The second model, referred to as {\it model $B$}, is represented by a three-level system with two vibrational modes ($N=3$, $G=2$, Fig. \ref{fig:2}) and can be referred to a pair of coupled monomers; each monomer is coupled to its own (localized) vibrational mode.
+For this model we compute the first-order response function, and show how this can formally reduced to a single-mode response function in the case of a symmetric dimer. { The dimer would in principle include a doubly excited state $|3\rangle$, which however doesn't play any role in the linear response functions considered for this model, and is thus disregarded.
+In fact, the present approach could in principle be applied to a single, more general model, which includes both a doubly excited state and two vibrational modes.
+However, this would complicate the analytical expressions and make their physical meaning less transparent, without introducing significantly new elements.
+For the sake of clarity, these two features are kept separate, and investigated independently from one another in the two models.}

+Finally, in deriving the response functions, we assume that the system dynamics is triggered by a Franck-Condon transition between the electronic states, induced by the interaction with the external electric field.
+This is followed by a free evolution of the system, resulting from the interplay between the electronic and vibrational degrees of freedom.